On War and Gold

 Inflation is caused by the creation of excess money by central banks.

 For example, imagine there are $1 billion dollars in existence, equally divided amongst all citizens.
 Now imagine the government wants to engage in an international war, and needs to tax all citizens 100% for the full $1 billion to pay for the war.

 Obviously, the government would not be able to impose a 100% tax on citizens to pay for the war.
 There would be a revolt if it tried to do so.

-But what if the government instead printed $1 Billion new dollars, and spent those to pay for the war.
+But what if the government instead printed $1 billion new dollars, and spent those to pay for the war instead.
 What would happen?

 Did the government just create new legitimate money out of thin air?
 Of course not… if it were that easy to create new wealth, the government could simply print all the money it ever needed and never have to tax us for anything ever again.
 Indeed then, no one would ever have to work if we had a benevolent government that could simply print and distribute new money to its citizens ad infinitum.

-The government, by printing this new money, has actually devalued the entire rest of our currency by 50%.
-Whereas previously there were $1 Billion in circulation, there are now $2 Billion.
+The government, by printing this new money, has actually devalued the entire rest of our savings by 50%.
+Whereas previously there were $1 billion in circulation, there are now $2 billion.
 Yet the same amount of goods and services are still in existence.
-The government has thus devalued all of our money in exactly the same proportion as if it had taxed us directly.
+The government has thus devalued all of our money in exactly the same proportion as if it had taxed us directly by 50%.

-And thus, the government can engage in continued overseas war — war that would otherwise have previously drained the Treasury and forced a withdrawal.
-The government can do so as long as it continues to have a monopoly on the printing press and a citizenry that does not understand that it is being taxed by this means.
+And thus, the government can engage in continued overseas war — war that would otherwise have previously drained the Treasury and forced a tactical withdrawal.
+The government can do so as long as it continues to have a monopoly on the printing press and a citizenry that does not understand that it is being taxed, indirectly, by this means.